speedingplanet/nuix-ts-redux/doc/typescript-labs.md

 - displayName / string
 - payeeId / string
 - email / string
-- userType / UserType
+- userType / `UserType`
-- picture / A sub-type which has values 'large', 'medium' and 'thumbnail' each of which can be a string
+- picture / A sub-type which has properties 'large', 'medium' and 'thumbnail' each of which can be a string
-- address / Address
+- address / `Address`

 ## Lab 4: Intersections or extensions